EOX-A/EOxElements/elements/geosearch/README.md

 The element comes with a configurable button mode which can be enabled with the boolean attributes `button` and, additionally, `small`, to use the button in a map toolbar.

-Real-time OpenCage API access is enabled by setting both the `endpoint` and `key` attributes.
+Real-time OpenCage API access is enabled by setting the `endpoint` attribute.
 Optionally, a `limit` attribute may be set to restrict the number of fetched locations.

 ## Configuration